Architectural Engineering Technology

 Introduces to the concepts of stress, strain, bending and shear stresses, including elasticity, shear and moment diagrams for beams, moment of inertia of unsymmetrical sections, thermal and combined stresses.
 Laboratory demonstration of experiments and testing equipment are included.
-Prerequisite(s): CON 106 or MET 201
+Prerequisite(s): CON 106 or CIV 106 or MET 201

 ARC 255 Architectural Design I

 Studies the principles of form, space and order that underlie architectural design.
 Concepts include: mass void modeling, volume and space construction, enclosing planes, circulation, organization, hierarchy, and structure.
 The diagram and sketch model are introduced as methods of understanding design.
 Concepts are explored in both three dimensional and graphic form.
 Note: This course includes a required laboratory designed to provide extra time for the studio experience.
-Prerequisite(s): ARC 131
+Prerequisite(s): ARC 111 and ARC 121

 ARC 257 Architectural Design II

 Continuation of Architectural Design I. Emphasis is placed on the process by which design decisions are made and the methods of analysis in context to the existing environment.
 Topics include: structure, form and function, building in context, light and construction.
 Note: This course includes a required laboratory designed to provide extra time for the studio experience.
 Prerequisite(s): ARC 255